thaibault/storelocator/readme.md

 Use case
 --------

-A jQuery plugin to serve a store locator with google maps API.
+A jQuery plugin to serve a store locator with google maps Application interface.
 <!--deDE:
     Ein jQuery-Plugin zum Bereitstellen eines Google-Maps-Storelocator.
 -->